Students & Parents

 If you have not set up your FACTS account, please email Pam Pindroh, Director of Student Accounts and Financial Aid, at email@example.com

 As a returning CLHS family with a current financial aid award, you have 3 options in regard to your upcoming financial aid award.
-There will be a 2020-21 Financial Aid Options form added to your FACTS account for you to select your option.
 Please review the options listed below and then sign into your FACTS account.
 Once you are signed in, click on 2020-21 Financial Aid Options form on the right side of your home screen and complete this form by Monday, December 3.
 Failure to make a selection by the deadline may jeopardize the school’s ability to guarantee the current financial aid award.
 If you do not have a FACTS account set up, please contact Pam Pindroh, firstname.lastname@example.org, or 949-387-1199X2419.

 Financial aid is awarded individually to each enrolled student.
 If you will have a change in the number of enrolled students due to a new incoming student, you have the option to accept the same financial award for your new student that you presently have for your currently enrolled student (option 2) or you can apply for additional financial aid (option 3).
 If you have a 2019-20 graduating student and a returning student, your financial aid award will be reduced due to the fact that financial aid is awarded per student and you will have one less student in attendance.

 Pay it forward: If the Lord has blessed your family and you do not anticipate needing financial aid next year, please let us know so we can use those funds next year for a deserving family with financial need.

 2. SAME FINANCIAL AID